harshadbhatia/improved-cdk-constructs/README.md

 # Github Actions

 - New release is made PR is merged to master.
 This will push a commit.
+The commits should follow conventional commits naming standards

 ## Useful commands

-- `npm run build` compile typescript to js
+- `yarn run build` compile typescript to js
-- `npm run watch` watch for changes and compile
+- `yarn run watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
+- `yarn run test` perform the jest unit tests
 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template